ivanarasch/SourceSeparation/README.md

 ## 8. Analysis and discussion

-EXP 1
+#### Experiment 1 scores and evaluation

-Using the stems provided in the MUSDB18 dataset, we evaluated the performance of Model 1 and Model 2 with the help of SDR, SIR, SAR, ISR (for Model 1) and SI-SDR, SI-SAR-like, RMSE (for Model 2) metrics.
+Using the stems provided in the MUSDB18 dataset, we evaluated the performance of Spleeter and Demucs with the help of both SDR, SIR, SAR, ISR and SI-SDR, SI-SAR-like, RMSE metrics.
 These  stems served as their own control data upon whcih to evaluate performance, allowing us to assess how different non-vocal elements interfere with vocal separation.

-Across both models, instruments that overlap heavily in frequency or harmonic content with the vocal stem caused the most interference.
-Both Model 1 and Model 2 performed well, resulting in high separation scores, on bass and drums.
-These instrument categories can be noted as not having much hharmonic overlap with the spectrum of a vocal recording.
-The “other” and "accompaniment" categories, generally guitar and piano recordings respecttively, resulted in the lowest scores, indicating more interference.
+Across both models, instruments that overlap heavily in frequency or harmonic content with the vocal stem caused the most interference when loooking at separated vocals.
+Both Spleeter and Demucs performed well, resulting in high separation scores for both metrics, on bass and drums.
+These instrument categories can be noted as not having much harmonic overlap with the spectrum of a vocal.
+The “other” and "accompaniment" categories, generally guitar and piano recordings respectively, resulted in the lowest scores accross metrics, indicating more interference.

 The trend demonstrated by both models was that densely textured or harmonically rich stems (e.g. guitar and piano recordings) highly affected vocal separation performance, whereas percussive or tonally distinct instruments (drums, bass) had a smaller impact.
 However, Model 1 performed better in the ... more sensitive to complex accompaniments, while Model 2 maintained higher fidelity and lower waveform error across most instrument pairings.

-EXP 2
+For each instrument, the following scores were found across both metrics:

+Accompaniment:
+- SDR = 12.70, SIR = –2.18, SAR = 0.216, ISR = –5.81
+- SI-SDR = 14.31, SI-SAR-like = 14.47, RMSE = 0.00968

+Bass:
+- SDR = 14.68, SIR = 18.51, SAR = 0.0554, ISR = –19.95
+- SI-SDR = 16.07, SI-SAR-like = 16.18, RMSE = 0.00763

+Drums:
+- SDR = 14.57, SIR = 22.42, SAR = 0.0926, ISR = –16.13
+- SI-SDR = 14.38, SI-SAR-like = 14.53, RMSE = 0.00861

+Other:
+- SDR = 7.11, SIR = 18.13, SAR = 0.0444, ISR = –18.79
+- SI-SDR = 11.36, SI-SAR-like = 11.67, RMSE = 0.01248

+These findings support our claim that both moddels perform well when separating vocals from dums and bass, and both perform poorly in spearting vocals from accompaniment and other.

+#### Experiment 2 scores and evaluation

 Using the the unprocessed stems provided in the MUSDB18 dataset, we evaluated the performance of Spleeter and Demucs with the help of SI-SDR, SI-SAR-like, RMSE metrics.
 These unprocessed stems served as control data to compare with and upon which we could evaluate the capabilities of these models.